milk-tax-opinion-header-illus-webp.webp

 Dairy Alternatives are taxed up to 450 % more than milk

 In Europe, traditional dairy products often fall under the reduced VAT rate (Value Added Tax) as they are considered staple foods.
 This means that part of the taxes is waived by authorities.
 Meanwhile, dairy alternatives are taxed as ‘luxury goods’, which in some countries accounts for a difference in taxation of up to 450%.
-In Germany, the classification of goods into ‘luxury goods’ or ‘staple foods’ categories has been critiqued as somewhat arbitrary.1 For example, while cat food is taxed with the lowered 7% VAT reduced rate, consumers buying baby food are paying the regular VAT rate 19%.
+In Germany, the classification of goods into ‘luxury goods’ or ‘staple foods’ categories has been critiqued as somewhat arbitrary.1 For example, while cat food is taxed with the lowered 7% VAT rate, consumers buying baby food are paying the regular VAT rate 19%.
 Freshly squeezed orange juice is also subject to the full 19% VAT, but if you prefer your fruit blended instead of juiced, you will enjoy the lower 7% tax rate for your smoothie.
 The list of seemingly odd differential taxation continues - including plant-based milk alternatives.

 Countries like Germany, Poland, Italy, Spain, Greece, Slovakia and Austria apply significantly higher taxes to plant-based milk alternatives.
 In Germany, cow’s milk is taxed with a reduced VAT rate of 7%, while plant-based drinks are considered luxury goods and are therefore taxed with the regular 19% VAT.
 This adds up to a 171% increased tax rate for plant-based milk alternatives.
-The gap is even greater in other countries such as Italy, where cow’s milk is taxed with only 4% and plant-based alternatives with 22%, which amounts to a whopping 450% higher taxation.
+The gap is even more significant in other countries such as Italy, where cow’s milk is taxed at only 4% and plant-based alternatives at 22%, which amounts to a whopping 450% higher taxation.
 In other European countries, such as Denmark and France, the VAT applied for cow’s milk and plant-based milk is the same (25% and 5.5% respectively).

 Created by Paulina Cerna-Fraga